ilboud/cipicmd/README.md

 Please also let me know if I need to add any Trademark, Copyright foo before suing me.
 That would be nice :D

-Just send me an e-mail (jochenbartl@mailbox.org) or open a issue on GitHub
+Just send me an e-mail (jochenbartl@mailbox.org) or open an issue on GitHub